vladneaga/SpringBoot/README.md

 In order to connect the application to the database, please do not forget to open the application.properties file located at src/main/resources/application.properties and:
-1)specify the username, passwort of your datasource 2)eventually change the connection port to the datanase metioned in the pring.datasource.url 3)eventually change the connection port to the server
+1)specify the username, passwort of your datasource 2)eventually change the connection port to the database metioned in the spring.datasource.url 3)eventually change the connection port to the server